-Development of the local economy, whilst not a key strategic focus due to being outside the Shire's responsibility and control, is of keen interest and the Shire will support, where possible, initiatives supporting the local economy.
-We will continue to work closely with State and Federal Government agencies and our traditional partner, Ngaanyatjarra Council to deliver services across the Ngaanyatjarra Lands (Lands).
+Development of the local economy, whilst not a key strategic focus due to lack of free-hold land and being outside the Shire's responsibility and control, is of keen interest and the Shire will support, where possible, initiatives supporting the local economy.
+We will continue to work closely with State and Federal Government agencies and our traditional partner, Ngaanyatjarra Council (Aboriginal Corporation) (NCAC) to deliver services across the Ngaanyatjarra Lands (Lands).